+Learn how to make chocolate caramel turtle candy with honey right in your own kitchen.
 Turtle candies are one of the most popular types of chocolate snacks.
 Even though the ingredients have nothing to do with live turtles, people seem to remember the quirky name.
 Chocolate, caramel, pecans – what’s not to love?
 And, you don’t have to visit a candy shop for this special treat.
-Learn how to make honey caramel turtles.
-This is only one of many easy honey recipes that you can try at home.

 What is Turtle Candy?